What are the Most Common Mistakes You See?

 Pad all obstacles you could possibly hit, or move them away while you’re climbing.
 Imagine your head hitting every object nearby.
 This includes workbenches, furniture, cars, garage door openers, ceiling joists, trees, fences, or anything else that would hurt you in a fall.
 Move it, wrap foam around it, or cover it with a crashpad.

 Create soft continuous flooring just like you see in gyms.
 One old crash pad is not enough.
 Edges of pads, and seams between them, are notoriously hard on ankles and wrists.
 The more consistent the better, both with height and softness.
 It needs to extend far enough to protect a big swinging fall from the top – in climbing gyms, this is generally 6-8ft out.
 Flooring also must be thick enough you don’t hit the underlying surface.
-While 4” thick mats or crashpads may work for short walls, it’s best to plan 1 inch of foam for every 1-foot of wall height, that’s why you see such thick flooring climbing gyms.
+While 4” thick mats or crashpads may work for short walls, it’s best to plan 1 inch of foam for every 1-foot of wall height, that’s why you see such thick flooring at climbing gyms.
 There are no formal standards, but suffice to say that a single crashpad is not adequate protection for most walls.

 Decent home wall padding doesn’t need to be expensive, but it may take some time and ingenuity.
-Scott describes his setup: “While thrifting I found 16 toddler mattresses, 200sqft of interlocking ½” foam squares for underneath, and several area rugs for the top.
+Scott Rennak describes his setup: “While thrifting I found 16 toddler mattresses, 200sqft of interlocking ½” foam squares for underneath, and several area rugs for the top.
 Combined it almost feels like a gym for my short garage wall, and I spent about $200.”
 If you have the budget, commercial flooring providers will install the best possible landing zone that will allow you full use and enjoyment of your wall.
 When you have a tighter budget, old mattresses are a great choice, just be careful with the cracks where two mattresses meet.
 Falling in between mattresses can break your ankle.
 To solve that challenge, use thick and large area rugs, that will spread out your weight keeping your ankles out of the cracks.
 Another option is to look at the gymnastics industry that mass produces pads.
 The general rule of thumb is 1/2" to 1" of pad per foot height of your wall.
 So an 8-foot wall should have a 4" to 8" pad.
 We appreciate many do not heed that advice.
 When that approach is taken, never use a pad that is less than 2" thick and industrial grade.
-Remember, your goal is to protect the climber from a head injury as the primary goal.
+Remember, your primary goal is to protect the climber from any head injury.

 We are fortunate to have the combined knowledge and experience of Louie Anderson, Jackie Hueftle, Kenny Matys, and Scott Rennak.
 All four provide their answers to each question, Scott collates and writes the article and the team reviews it before publishing.
 Read more about this team here, and we are working on more, so stay tuned!